Medically reviewed by Drugs.com. Last updated on Apr 5, 2023.

-Guillain-Barré syndrome is an autoimmune disorder in which the body's immune system attacks and destroys the myelin sheath, which wraps around long nerve cell bodies much like insulation around a water pipe.
+Guillain-Barr' syndrome happens when the body's immune system attacks and destroys the myelin sheath, which wraps around long nerve cell bodies much like insulation around a water pipe.
 Myelin protects the nerve and helps to speed the transmission of electrical impulses down the nerve.
 If the myelin is destroyed, nerve impulses travel very slowly and can become disrupted.
 If muscles don't get proper stimulation through the nerves, they will not function properly.

 Sometimes the weakness is preceded or accompanied by a sensation of tingling, most often in the lower legs and feet.
-With each muscle group affected, there also can be pain and/or tingling.
-Guillain-Barré syndrome can temporarily impair the body's control of blood pressure, leading to dangerously low blood pressure when the person rises to stand after lying down or sitting.
+Guillain-Barr' syndrome can affect the body's autonomic nervous system and impair control of blood pressure, leading to dangerously low blood pressure when the person rises to stand after lying down or sitting.

-The disorder progresses quickly, with most patients experiencing the worst weakness of legs, arms, chest and other muscle groups within three weeks of the start of the disease.
+The disorder may progress quickly, with most patients experiencing the worst weakness of legs, arms, chest and other muscle groups within three weeks of the start of the disease.
 In some cases, the weakness may worsen very rapidly.
-When this happens, weakness in the legs can become complete paralysis of the legs, arms and muscles of breathing over the course of hours or a few days.
+When this happens, weakness in the legs can become complete paralysis of the legs, arms and muscles of breathing within a day or two.
 For that reason, a person who develops sudden weakness in the legs or arms should contact a doctor immediately.

 The weakness may last days, weeks or months before sensation begins to return.
 Returning to pre-illness strength and functioning can take months or years.
 Most patients return to normal within months.